 2020: COVID cancels the Ironman 70.3 World Championships (and everything else)

 After being postponed “indefinitely” earlier in the COVID-19 pandemic, Ironman announces the cancellation of the 70.3 World Championships, originally scheduled for New Zealand in late November.
-They are rescheduled for September 2021 in St. George, Utah, where they will remain through 2022.
+They are rescheduled for September 2021 in St. George, Utah, where they remained through 2022.

 2021: The race goes back to a one-day event

-With COVID travel restrictions greatly reducing the size of the field, Ironman decides to push the race back to a one-day event.
-This means the pro men and women will be sharing the course, along with thousands of age-group athletes, drawing some ire from competitors concerned about a crowded course and potential drafting on the bike.
+With COVID travel restrictions greatly reducing the size of the field, Ironman decides to push the race back to a one-day event for one year only.